reforia/reforia.github.io/_posts/unreal/engine/2024-12-27-bpvm-bytecode-IV.md

 ### Distinguish Skeleton Only Compile and Full Compile
 Let's start with the simpler one, if this is not a full compile, then we just go through each function and call `FinishCompilingFunction()` on them.
 This is to set flags on the functions even for a skeleton class.

->Note: `bIsFullCompile` might be a bit misleading here, basically, if this is false, then we are compiling a skeleton class {: .prompt-info}
+>`bIsFullCompile` might be a bit misleading here, basically, if this is false, then we are compiling a skeleton class {: .prompt-info}

 ```cpp